joachim-n/git-house-guidelines/README.md

 * 'Applied patch from http://drupal.org/node/1234567#comment-7654321: Fixed evil bug that was causing evil.'

+(Note that since drupal.org upgraded to Drupal 7, the permalinks on comments do not give the node ID, and should thus NOT be used.
+Use the link in the 'Files' table in the issue summary instead.)

 This considerably simplifies the task of checking for divergence before updating a module to a newer version, and allows use of the following workflow.

 #### Contrib module update workflow ####